HubertSotnowski/cainapp-old/README.md

 ## How to run the discord bot🤖

-Basically the same as in How to install but you need to install 1 more thing
+Basically the same as in How to install but you need to install 2 more things

 `pip install discord.py`

+`pip install requests`

 And put your token to token.txt